 Membership is open to all who are interested in radio controlled flight.
 Our members range from 11 years old to almost 90 and come from every walk of life.

 No -- only club members and other AMA members who are guests of club members may use the field.
-YCF also holds three AMA sanctioned fly-ins each year in which AMA members from around the region come to fly at the YCF field.
+YCF also holds four AMA sanctioned fly-ins each year in which AMA members from around the region come to fly at the YCF field.
 The public is welcome at no charge as spectators during these events, and the events frequently include an afternoon display of all planes on the runway when you can get up close to the aircraft and talk with the pilots.

 You bet -- anytime flying activities are underway at the field.
 We ask members of the public to remain behind the fence for safety reasons, but the pilots will be happy to talk to you when they are not flying.